The Peripheral: Critical reception

 The Irish Times wrote that it was "a formidable novel, and one that boasts just about the only plausible depiction of time travel in recent fiction.
 But it does suffer from slow pacing and a flat final-act climax."
 The Financial Times gave it a mixed review, calling the "twin narratives [...] complex and tangled," but overly drawn out over the book's nearly 500 pages.
 The Verge said the book was a "smart, nuanced twist on time travel" and praised how detail was integrated more into the characters' lives than his other recent series.
 NPR gave the book a positive review.
 The Toronto Star said it could be difficult to keep up with the book, but it was "fast-paced and chock full of fascinating speculations into not only what the future will look like, but how it will work."

 Television adaptation

 A streaming series adaptation was commissioned in 2018 by Amazon to be developed by Westworld creators Lisa Joy and Jonathan Nolan.
 The series was put into development in April 2018 with a "script-to-series commitment", receiving a firm go-ahead in the middle of November 2019.
 Beyond Joy and Nolan, executive producers include Athena Wickham, Steven Hoban and Vincenzo Natali.
-It has one-hour episodes and was developed by Kilter Films, through Amazon Studios.
+It has one-hour episodes and was developed by Kilter Films for Amazon Studios.
 Warner Bros.
 Television was also involved as a producer, with Scott B. Smith as writer.
 Smith created the series and served as the showrunner as well as executive producer.
 Natali directed the show's pilot.
 In February 2023, Amazon Studios announced that the series had been renewed for a second season.
+In August 2023, Amazon Studies subsequently cancelled the series despite the prior renewal, the decision to not move forward with the second season was heavily influenced by the ongoing writers and actors strikes.
+In essence, even if the show were to go back into production soon, Season 2 would not be available until close to if not into 2025.